amized/react-sequencer/README.md

 If you specify a duration of `0` for a step, it means that the following step will fire on the next animation frame.
 This guarantees that every state must be visited and rendered before transitioning to the next state.

-This is a useful animation tool, since let's say you'd like a different initial state for an animation before it starts without needing to re configure all the steps, you can simply do this:
+This makes for a useful animation tool, since let's say you'd like a different initial state for an animation before it starts without needing to re configure all the steps, you can simply do this:

 ```javascript
 [